Tony Garea: Debut and early tag team championship reigns (1972–1979)

-Garea left New Zealand on 16 March 1972 and went to the United States where he signed a contract with Vince McMahon, Sr.'s World Wide Wrestling Federation (WWWF).
+Garea left New Zealand on 16 March 1972 and went to the United States where he had a handshake agreement with Vince McMahon, Sr.'s World Wide Wrestling Federation (WWWF).
 He made his WWWF debut at a TV taping in the Philadelphia Arena on 20 September 1972 as a babyface, defeating Davey O'Hannon.
 On 30 May 1973, he teamed with Haystacks Calhoun and defeated Mr. Fuji and Professor Toru Tanaka to win his first WWWF World Tag Team Championship.
 Garea and Calhoun feuded with Fuji and Tanaka for the rest of the summer before losing the titles back to Fuji and Tanaka on 11 September.

 Garea continued the feud with Fuji and Tanaka with a new partner, Dean Ho.
 On 14 November, Garea and Ho defeated Fuji and Tanaka for Garea's second and Ho's first WWWF World Tag Team Championship.
 Garea's second tag team reign was longer and better than his first reign.
 They held the titles for five and a half months before losing them to the Valiant Brothers (Jimmy and Johnny) on 8 May 1974 episode of All Star Wrestling.
 They continued teaming for a while before disbanding their tag team and working on their own.
 Garea, who had been successful as a tag team wrestler, began a singles career.

-Garea continued his singles career for three years before forming a tag team with new partner Larry Zbyzsko in August 1977.
+Garea continued his singles career for three years before forming a tag team with new partner Larry Zbyszko in August 1977.
 They began teaming after entering a tag team tournament for the vacant tag titles, where they were defeated by Mr. Fuji and Toru Tanaka in the finals on 27 September 1977.
 They continued to challenge for the titles before defeating The Yukon Lumberjacks (Eric and Pierre) for Garea's third and Zbyzsko's first WWWF World Tag Team Championship on edition of 21 November 1978 of Championship Wrestling.
 They held the titles for four months before losing them to Valiant Brothers (Jerry and Johnny) on edition of 24 March 1979 of Championship Wrestling.
 Later that same month, Wide was dropped from the promotion's name, renaming the promotion World Wrestling Federation.
 Shortly afterwards, Garea left the WWF and went to work in Japan and Mid-Atlantic for a year.